francoriottini/francoriottini.github.io/_pages/about.md

 From 2019 to 2022 I've been working at the [Center for Studies of the Santa Fe’s Chamber of Commerce (BCSF)](https://www.bcsf.com.ar/ces/index.php), where I carried out macro and microeconomic analysis with a focus on the economic activity of the province.

+I've also been a teaching assistant in several subjects, including introductory subjects and also macroeconomics.
+Currently, I am teaching assistant of History of Economic Thought at UdeSA

 My research interests are in development economics, international economics and economical history.

 This page is just getting started.
 More to come!